 Are you a recruiter that is focussed on crunching numbers?
 Are you a recruiter who is focussed on cultivating long-term relationships?
 In this section, you can include a few quick bullet points to explain how you approach recruitment.
 This information gives your hiring manager an indication about whether you hold similar values and whether you have similar working styles.

 You can use this section as the title and include bullet points to outline how you will adapt to these market conditions.
-You can refer to this article if you want some tips on how to adapt to recruiting during COVID-19.

 My key competitors